haoheliu/AudioLDM2/README.md

 ## Random Seed Matters

-Sometimes model may not perform well (sounds wired or low quality) when changing into a different hardware.
+Sometimes model may not perform well (sounds weird or low quality) when changing into a different hardware.
 In this case, please adjust the random seed and find the optimal one for your hardware.

 ```shell
 audioldm2 --seed 1234 -t "Musical constellations twinkling in the night sky, forming a cosmic melody."